boozallen/sdp-libraries/libraries/dotnet/README.md

 ---
-description: This library allows you to perform .NET build and test commands in the sdp `dotnet-sdk:5.0` agent container
+description: This library allows you to perform .NET build and test commands in the SDP `dotnet-sdk:5.0` agent container
 ---

 # DotNet